What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?: Discussion

-These launch times can constrain the outflow's origin when placed in the context of an optical emission model.
+These launch times, which are independent of the equipartition parameters, can constrain the outflow's origin when placed in the context of an optical emission model.
 According to the apocenter-shock model \cite[e.g.][]{Piran+2015}, the returning stream passes the pericenter having suffered little dissipation and collides with later-arriving material near the orbital apocenter.
-The optical emission arises from the apocenter shock, and it peaks when the most bound debris returns to the apocenter after its fallback time:\footnote{Radiation diffusion from the shocked region can lengthen the timescale.}
+The optical emission arises from the apocenter shock, and it peaks when the most bound debris returns to the apocenter a ``fallback time" after the star passes through pericenter and its disruption begins:\footnote{Radiation diffusion from the shocked region can lengthen the timescale.}